 - Since the process includes sprouting of certain ingredients, at most care should be taken.

 - If you find the sprouted product smelly or sticky or greasy, it means the sprouting process is not proper and the sprouted grains are spoilt.
-In such case discard the sprouted product.
+In such a case discard the sprouted product.

 - If you are not sure of the sprouting process, you can leave that step and simply wash and dry the ingredients separately and roast them well to make the sathu maavu

 - Roasting each ingredient is very important as this ensures that the moisture content is gone completely.
-If moisture content is present it cannot be powdered properly and also can attract mold and bacteria growth.
+If the moisture content is present it cannot be powdered properly and also can attract mold and bacteria growth.

-- Store sathu maavu safely in an air tight container
+- Store sathu maavu safely in an airtight container

 - Exclude any ingredient that you think can cause allergy to your kid.